evilpan/P2P-Over-MiddleBoxes-Demo/README.md

 For cone NAT, the `from` part should be the same.

 ## My NAT is cone NAT, but it still doesn't work
-If your two peers are behind the same NAT, this NAT must support `LOOPBACK TRANSMISSION` to forward messages.
+If two of your peers are both behind the same NAT, this NAT must support `LOOPBACK TRANSMISSION` to forward messages.
 You can test it by using the utils(`udp_server/udp_client`) in [tools](tools)

 # related post (in Chinese)